codesandbox/codesandbox-client/packages/homepage/content/articles/announcing-sandpack-v1/index.md

 **And much more:**

-- SSR: syntax-highlight on the server, dedupe styles, and lighweither output;
+- SSR: syntax-highlight on the server, dedupe styles, and a more lightweight output;
 - New API: it fixes many inconsistencies, and improves the discoverability of some options;
 - Improve error message descriptions;
 - Support React 18;